gregnordin/pixel_impulse_response_calc/notes-PIR.md

   -x "*/__pycache__/*" \
   -x "*.pyc" \
   -x "try1.py" \
+  -x "notes-PIR.md" \
   -x "*.DS_Store"
+cd PIR
 ```

 #### Theory summary message

 See `PIR_theory_summary.md`.

-How to use this in future chats
+How to use this in future chats (**NOTE: I need to explicitly ignore this notes file! &rarr;** do not include it in the ZIP file.)

 - This entire block is your **theory summary message**.
 - In a new chat, you can paste this first so I have the physics/model context.